nx-quickstart/nx-quickstart-web/README.md

 ## Features

 1. Full integration with NX
-2. Nest.js and Next.js out of the box
+2. Nest.js,Next.js,.NET out of the box
 3. You choose ORM library, now package have integtation with Prisma but we have in plan to add also typeORM
 4. Typesafe rest via ts-rest
 5. Validation of env out of the box